Dr. Christopher R. von Rueden

 Profile

-In addition to his work on status and leadership, he has published on topics such as why humans differ in personality traits and why we have such unique life histories among primates.
+In addition to his work on status and leadership, he has published on topics such as why humans differ in personality traits and cross-cultural variation in parenting and in gendered divisions of labor.

-He conducts ethnographic fieldwork with the Tsimané forager-horticulturalists of Amazonian Bolivia.
+He has conducted ethnographic fieldwork with Tsimané forager-horticulturalists of Amazonian Bolivia, and more recently, with Himba pastoralists of northern Namibia.
 His work with the Tsimané is part of a larger project (the Tsimané Health and Life History Project) that investigates aging, health, and social behavior in a small-scale human population.

 Through his affiliations with the Santa Fe Institute and the Culture and the Mind Project, von Rueden has investigated social networks and wealth inheritance in traditional human societies and cross-cultural variation in moral decision-making, respectively.
-He serves on the boards of the Human Behavior and Evolution Society and the Evolutionary Anthropology Society.
+He serves on the board of the Human Behavior and Evolution Society and is president of One Pencil Project, an NGO providing educational resources to indigenous populations in Bolivia and Namibia.

 He received a doctorate in anthropology, with an emphasis in cognitive science, from the University of California, Santa Barbara, and a bachelor’s degree in anthropology from Harvard University.
 To learn more about von Rueden's scholarship and teaching, visit his personal website.